 You see, mama wasn’t vegan, so I know her traditional cornbread used a few unhealthy ingredients, like full-fat buttermilk and lots of oil.

 Not to mention the whole thing was usually slathered down with butter too….

 But NOW we’re watching our health a little more closely, and we don’t use dairy or oil anymore, do we?....

 Does that mean giving up cornbread forever?
 Not a chance.

-Yes mom, there is a way to make down-home cornbread without the dairy, without the butter, and without the oil.
+Yes, mom, there is a way to make down-home, plant-based cornbread without the dairy, without the butter, and without the oil.
 And it’s just as moist, and crunchy, and – well – corny – as you used to make.

-First we're going to make Vegan Buttermilk by whisking Unsweetened Almond Milk and Apple Cider Vinegar together.
+First, we're going to make vegan buttermilk by whisking unsweetened plant milk and apple cider vinegar together.
 Set it aside for now and allow it to 'curdle' while we mix the dry ingredients.

-Now, add the buttermilk and stir just long enough to combine.
+Now, add the vegan buttermilk and stir just long enough to combine.
 Don't overdo it.

 Bake at 350 degrees for 30 minutes or until an inserted toothpick comes out clean